ArisBee/aristidebouix.cloud/content/en/linklist.md

 * [Ethgasstation](https://ethgasstation.info): Tool to optimize gas price while doing an Ethereum transaction
 * [Dapp.com](https://www.dapp.com/): List of the most popular Decentralized Applications (Dapps) on each blockchain, a reference if you like Dapps
 * [Opensea](https://opensea.io/assets): If as me you love ERC20 tokens, I bet you love even more ERC721 collectibles.
 And you know what?
 There is a market place for them
+* [Tornado.cash](https://tornado.cash/): A bit of privacy in the Ethereum world

 ## Miscellaneous

-* [Cookingbudget](http://www.cookingbudgets.com/): A fun website funded by the European Union which will teach you on how being corrupted when working in public administration.
-The target is mostly awareness about those practices so that journalists and citizens can identify and reveal them, of course not to reproduce.
 * [Nasa-software](https://software.nasa.gov/): A list of softwares made public by the NASA
 * [Xsv](https://github.com/BurntSushi/xsv): A tool to easily manipulate CSV files
-* [Amazondating](https://amazondating.co/): What if Amazon was releasing the new dating Appm generation :grin:
+* [Amazondating](https://amazondating.co/): What if Amazon was releasing the new dating App generation :grin:
 * [MSPaintIDE](https://github.com/RubbaBoy/MSPaintIDE): Tool to make of MSPaint your favorite IDE :smile:
+* [The Bastard Operator from Hell](http://bofh.bjash.com/): How the hell I've fallen on this!!?
+* [Rotten Library](https://www.gwern.net/docs/rotten.com/library/index.html): Not getting better XD